A Modified Sequential Probability Ratio Test: An Application to the retrospective gambler’s fallacy study

-We analyzed these data in the sequence specified by \cite{chen2017}.
-Applying the MSPRT to this sequence of outcomes, we find that the MSPRT rejects the null hypothesis at the 0.005 level of significance after the $15^{th}$ station failed to meet the desired sediment quality.
-The MSPRT was implemented using the {\bf \fontfamily{qcr} \selectfont implement.MSPRT()} function in the same {\bf \fontfamily{qcr} \selectfont R} package as follows:
+We next applied the MSPRT to actual data sets by randomly selecting 90 (sequential) observations from the available 2680 observations in each treatment group.
+For $\alpha = 0.005$ and $\beta = 0.05$, applying the MSPRT to the first sequence of sampled outcomes led to rejection of the null hypothesis at the 0.005 level of significance after $60$ observations were observed from each group.
+The MSPRT was implemented using the {\bf \fontfamily{qcr} \selectfont implement.MSPRT()} function as follows:

-The output based on the first 15 stations, at which time the MSPRT crosses a decision boundary, is presented in Figure~\ref{water-policy}.
-Note that, the {\bf \fontfamily{qcr} \selectfont implement.MSPRT()} command can be executed sequentially after the assessment of each station is observed and the \texttt{assessment} vector is updated.
+Here, \texttt{three6.resp.MSPRT} and \texttt{two6.resp.MSPRT} are numeric vectors containing the sequential observations of the three6 and two6 responses, and \texttt{out} is the object storing the MSPRT output.
+The {\bf \fontfamily{qcr} \selectfont implement.MSPRT()} command can be executed sequentially after responses are observed and the response variables have been updated.
+The Bayes factor obtained at the MSPRT alternative for this sequence of observations is displayed in Fig.~9.

-We also evaluated the average performance of the MSPRT by randomizing the order in which the data values were accumulated.
-Out of $10^6$ randomization, the MSPRT on average required observations from 21 stations before reaching a decision, and in about 99\% cases the null hypothesis was rejected. \end{sloppypar} }